sgkertsos/car-sales/README.md

 Select the **gcs_to_bq** pipeline and execute each block one by one or else select the last block, click on **...** and then select **Execute with all upstream blocks**

 After the pipeline is executed a partitioned table called **car_sales** is created in the **de_zoomcamp_car_sales** dataset and then all the data from the bucket are transfered to this table.
 There should be 558811 records in the table.

+**Create a model in dbt Cloud**

+Sign up for a free account id dbt cloud

+Go to Account Settings, Projects and then click +New Project

+Enter a Project name, eg car-sales  and then click Continue

+Choose a connection, in our case BigQuery and click Next.

+Click Upload a Service Account JSON file and select the JSON file you have downloaded from Google Cloud Platform.

+In the Location field you can type your preffered Google Cloud Platform location where you want your datasets to be created.

+In the Dataset field, type the name for the Dataset which will be crated by the dbt cloud platform, eg dbt_car_sales.

+Click on the Test Connection button.
+Dbt cloud will try to connect to your Google Cloud Platform.
+If everything is OK, Next button appears.
+Click on it to continue.